 – last 4 minutes

-As for the air fryer, but you will need to preheat the oven and cook at 356°F for a few more minutes.
-It largely depends on the type of oven you have.
+Similar to the air fryer, but you will need to preheat the oven and cook at 356°F for a few more minutes.
+It greatly depends on the type of oven you have.

-While still hot, add the chopped raisins and mix very well to distribute them evenly.
+Add the chopped raisins while hot and mix very well to distribute them evenly.

-Pour everything onto a cold oven tray or a large tray and spread out all the granola evenly so it can cool quickly.
-It will be ready after 30 minutes.
+Pour everything onto a cold baking sheet or a large tray and spread all the granola evenly so that it can cool down quickly.
+After 30 minutes, it will be ready.

-Pour the homemade granola into clean jars, screw the lid tightly, and store them in the pantry.
-The granola will last for months, but the fresher it is, the crunchier it will be!
+Pour the homemade granola into clean jars, screw the lid on tightly, and place them in the pantry.
+The granola will stay good for months, but obviously, the fresher it is, the crunchier it will be!

-You can use the granola as you prefer: in milk, with yogurt, or even as a snack.
+You can use the granola however you prefer: in milk, with yogurt, or even as a snack.
 I take it with me in a little bag when I go for long walks.
-It’s very nutritious, so it’s an ideal snack for athletes too!
+It’s very nutritious, so it’s also an ideal snack for athletes!

 Try making it and then let me know if you liked it here in the comments or on Facebook.
 See you soon for the next recipe and: